peteroupc/peteroupc.github.io/exporand.md

 - One component comes from sampling a geometric (1/2) random number, as follows:
     - Optimal lower bound: Since the binary entropy of the random number is 2, the optimal lower bound is 2 bits.
     - Optimal upper bound: 4 bits.
-- The other component comes from filling the geometric bag with random bits.
-The complexity here depends on the number of times **SampleGeometricBag** is called for the same bag, call it `n`.
+- The other component comes from filling the partially-sampled random number's fractional part with random bits.
+The complexity here depends on the number of times **SampleGeometricBag** is called for the same PSRN, call it `n`.
 Then the expected number of bits is the expected number of bit positions filled this way after `n` calls.

 **SampleGeometricBagComplement** has the same bit complexity as **SampleGeometricBag**.